huhaoche/huhaoche.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: electrical engineer like investing
 ---

-My name is Inigo Montoya.
+My name is HHC.
 I have the following qualities:

-- I rock a great mustache
+- My major is electrical engineering specialized in **Integrated circuit** with a master degree from Columbia University.
+- I like swimming, running and going to fitness center everyday.
 - I'm extremely loyal to my family

 What else do you need?